Gaius-Augustus/Augustus/README-testing.md

   - Python3

 ## First use
-Set TESTING = false in [common.mk](common.mk) if this feature is not required or the required libraries are not available.
-By default TESTING = true.

 Run the following commands from within ./scripts/ :
 ```
-YOURPYTHON executeTestCGP.py --chunk=1 --run
+python3 executeTestCGP.py --chunk 1 2 3 --run
 ```
-in --run mode, the script runs prediction using minimal FASTAs (expected running time 1h c.ca).
-Results are stored in example/cgp12way/out1run.
+in --run mode, the script runs prediction using minimal FASTAs (estimated running time 90 min c.ca when running in parallel, more details to come).
+Results are stored in example/cgp12way/outCHUNKrun, where CHUNK is a positive integer corresponding to the chunk under analysis.
 ```
-YOURPYTHON executeTestCGP.py --chunk=1 --eval
+python3 executeTestCGP.py --chunks 1 2 3 --eval
 ```
-in --eval mode, the script computes accuracy for some prediction obtained using minimal FASTAs.
-Results are stored in example/cgp12way/out1result.
-Chunk parameter can be set to be any chunk, provided data are available for it (e.g. MAF, SQlite db).
+in --eval mode, the script computes accuracy for some prediction obtained using minimal FASTAs during the execution of --run mode.
+Results are stored in example/cgp12way/ACCURACY.
+Chunks parameter can be set to be any list of chunks, provided data are available for them (e.g. serialization of alignments, SQlite db).
 So far I made available such data for chunks 1, 2 and 3.

 # ADVANCED
 Todo add description of advanced use here

+# TODO LIST
+Here it follows a list of issues and corresponding progress:
+  - parallelization (done)
+  - code clean-up (pending)
+  - make dataset unbiased (pending)
+  - compress dataset (pending)

 # LICENSES